lesego12/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 FILE 4-strpbrk.c is a function that seraches a string for any of a set of bytes.

 FILE 5-strstr.c is a function that locates a substring.

+FILE 7-print_chessboard.c is a function that prints a chessboard.